Documentation Index

 Remove a Saved Card

 Send aDELETE request with the paymentMethodId.
-The card can no longer be used to issue new virtual cards.
+The card can no longer be used to create new card permissions.

-Removing a saved card does not cancel virtual cards already issued against it.
+Removing a saved card does not cancel card permissions already created against it.
 Active order intents keep working until their internal expiration is reached.
-To cut off an in-flight order intent immediately, delete the agent instead.
+To cut off an in-flight order intent immediately, revoke it or delete the agent.

 Delete an Agent

 Send aDELETE request with the agentId.
-The agent loses the ability to issue new virtual cards, and any active order intents tied to it stop working.
+The agent loses the ability to create new card permissions, and any active order intents tied to it stop working.

 - Have the user authorize the new intent via passkey.

-To cut off an agent’s access to all of its virtual cards immediately, delete the agent instead.
-Individual order intents cannot be revoked on demand.
-For the full list of order intent phases and how
+To cut off an agent’s access to all of its card permissions immediately, delete the agent instead.
+For the full list of order intent phases — including

-expired is reached, see the Get Order Intent API Reference.Next Steps
+revoked and expired — see the Get Order Intent API Reference.Next Steps

-Issue a new scoped virtual card with updated spending mandates.
+Set up a new scoped card permission with updated spending rules.

 Register an Agent